 If you are going to spend the money on organic cotton fabrics, look for the GOTS-certification so that you will know it is worth what you are paying.

 To make one pair of cotton jeans requires 2,108 gallons of water, 659 gallons to make a cotton t-shirt.
 According to hidden water in everyday objects.

 Recycled cotton is a sustainable choice as it has the potential to help reduce water and energy consumption and keep clothes out of the landfill.
-You will also find recycled denim in packing materials sometimes when you buy from eco-friendly companies, like Sun-Basket.
+You will also find recycled denim in packing materials sometimes when you buy from eco-friendly companies.
 Make sure to recycle your denim after you wear it out!
 Some manufacturers make it into nontoxic insulation.
 Last time I checked, the company had collected 2.5 million items of denim which diverted more than 1230 tons from the landfills.

 The Amazing Hemp Plant